eudesjuniorr/calculator-py/README.md

 checklist of what to do yet:
 1.add new functions -- ✓
 2.resize the button of functions -- ✓
-3.add more functions -- loading...
+3.add more functions -- ✓
+4.added a history of calculation -- loading...
 **just this for now**